everydaycookingtips.com

 Preparation Steps

-• Spread whipped topping evenly over the chilled cake.
+• Spread thawed whipped topping evenly over the cooled cake.

 Notes